DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 humanities and life sciences).
 The challenge to do justice to a wide spectrum is e.g. reflected by suggesting criteria comprising different levels (Hong 2014).
-Interestingly, one third of research software repositories have a lifespan less than one day (median: 15 days) (Hasselbring et al. 2019) indicating that many codes are only made available publicly (as increasingly encouraged or required by journals (Resnik et al. 2019) and associated with higher impact (Vandewalle 2012)) but are not maintained.
+Interestingly, one third of research software repositories have a lifespan (defined as the time from the first time any code was uploaded to the last contribution) of less than one day (median: 15 days) (Hasselbring et al. 2019) indicating that many codes are only made available publicly for the publication in a journal (as increasingly encouraged or required by journals (Resnik et al. 2019) and associated with higher impact (Vandewalle 2012)) but are not maintained thereafter.
 One of the major challenges in the endeavor to define a selection scheme for sustainable funding of research software is to organize a fair and transparent review process.
-We believe that it is important that the review process is conducted by experts, or teams of experts, that have a strong background both on software engineering as well on the domain-specific aspects, the latter because certain criteria often exist on a spectrum that is most likely shaped by the specific demands of the respective research community.
+We believe that it is important that the review process is conducted by experts, or teams of experts, that have a strong background both on software engineering as well as on the domain-specific aspects, the latter because certain criteria often exist on a spectrum that is most likely shaped by the specific demands of the respective research community.
 While an assessment based purely on quantitative